Ready to say goodbye to student loan debt for good? Learn More

 • There are fraud or identity theft items on your report.

-• You're on public assistance
+• You're on public assistance.

 How To Get Your Credit Report

-It's easy to get your report for free from the three major national credit bureaus.
-Just visit AnnualCreditReport.com.
-This is a centralized website for all three credit bureaus.
-The federal government requires the bureaus to maintain this site.
-But these aren’t the only CRAs required to give you a free report once a year.
+But these aren’t the only CRAs required to give you a free report once a week.
 You're also entitled to a free report once a year from specialty national CRAs, like employment screening and tenant screening companies.
 You'll have to contact these companies directly, as they're not required to provide the reports through AnnualCreditReport.com.

 Your Right To Dispute Items on Your Credit Report